 During the spring of 2018 a sinkhole developed beside the lower portion of the drop structure, caused by water flowing under pressure from a separated joint in the underlying C.S.P. culvert creating a subsurface void.
-The void was grouted and the sinkhole backfilled, however distortions to the overlying gabion baskets/mattresses remain.
-It is believed the outlet of the C.S.P., which sits in the flow dissipation bowl, froze underwater filling the pipe and than eroding the sinkhole out the side of the pipe and drop structure.
-Evidence of further void development have not been observed since this repair.
+The void was grouted, and the sinkhole backfilled, however distortions to the overlying gabion baskets/mattresses remain.
+It is believed the outlet of the C.S.P., which sits in the flow dissipation bowl, froze underwater and that the pressurized water eroded the sinkhole out the side of the pipe and drop structure.
+During the 2022 inspection further void formation as a result of piping erosion was observed to occur and cause displacement of the gabion drop structure and ongoing erosion damage.
+Repair of this area is required to prevent further damage to the drop structure and proper culvert function.
+The disturbed soils should be removed and then the sink hole and related erosion gully beside the gabion wall should be backfilled with Class 1 riprap over geotextile.
+The side of the gabion drop structure wall should be pushed back into vertical orientation as is practically possible during the riprap backfill activity.
+Maintenance and cleaning of the outlet to limit sediment and ice buildup prior to spring thaw will be critical to limit potential water backup and further damage.
+Consideration should be given to bypassing the compromised culvert joint by inserting a new internal reline pipe (e.g., expandable "slipline" or similar)

-Client: Alberta Transportation Inspection Date: July 5, 2021 File No.: 32121 Page 2 of 3
+Alberta Transportation Inspection Date: May 26, 2022 Client: Page 2 of 3